 COM 420 Communication in Multicultural Organizations (3) Cultural diversity in multicultural and multinational organizations is examined regarding communication-related aspects of working life.
 Pre: 320 and 340, or consent.
 DS

 COM 421 Public Relations Strategies (3) Practice and effects of public relations.
 Strategic management, techniques, new communication technologies, diverse publics, ethics, and social responsibility will be emphasized.
 A-F only.
 Pre: COM major or consent.

 COM 422 Public Relations Tactics (3) Students apply principles of effective and ethical writing to traditional and social media assignments likely to be encountered in modern public relations.
 COM majors only.
 A-F only.

 COM 431 Studio Production (3) Studio production ranging from three-camera studio production to broadcast and magazine show formats to on-line web production.
 Fundamental knowledge of lighting, sound, blocking, and equipment competency.
 Pre: COM major or consent.

-COM 432 Information and Communication Technology Services (3) Combined lecture-discussion on situated use of ICTs in various personal and institutional settings.
+COM 432 Social Media (3) Combined lecture-discussion on situated use of ICTs in various personal and institutional settings.
+A-F only.
 Pre: COM major or consent.